 Which Medicare supplement plan do I need?

 Medicare supplement plans are sold by private health insurance companies and can help you pay some of the medical expenses that original Medicare doesn’t cover, such as co-payments, co-insurance, and deductibles.
 Medicare supplement plans are also referred to as Medicare supplemental insurance or Medigap.
-For 2024, they consist of the standardized plans A, B, D, G, K, L, M and N and are provided by private insurance companies that must be approved by Medicare.
-Every Medigap policy must adher to federal and state regulations, designed to protect you, the consumer.
-This means, no matter where you buy a Medicare supplement plan and which insurance company you purchase the plan from, your policy will have the exact same basic benefits (except in Massachusetts, Minnesota, and Wisconsin, where Medigap policies are standardized in a different way).
+They consist of eight standardized plan options A, B, D, G, K, L, M and N and are provided by private insurance companies that must be approved by Medicare.
+Every Medigap policy must adhere to federal and state regulations, designed to protect you, the consumer.
+This means, no matter where you buy a Medicare supplement plan and which insurance company you purchase the plan from, your policy will have the exact same basic benefits (except in Massachusetts, Minnesota, and Wisconsin, where Medigap policies are standardized differently).
 In some states, you will find a specific type of supplemental policy called ‘Medicare SELECT’.

 The greatest advantage of Medicare supplement policies is that they help you with co-payments and with acute care procedures which are not covered by original Medicare Part A and B. Each of the standardized policies offers different benefits at different costs, so you can select the Medigap plan that best meets your individual health care and financial needs.
 Some even add coverage for medical services which are not covered by original Medicare.
 None of the Medigap plans however includes prescription drug coverage, so you need to add a ‘Medicare Part D’ plan to help you with the cost for prescribed medication.